slendersnax/indiana-sqaures-and-the-thingamajig/README.md

 # Indiana Squares and The Thingamajig

-This is a project I did for a uni class a while back, I intend to work on it a bit and expand it.
+This is a project I did for a uni class a while back, I intend to work on it a bit and maybe expand on the idea (sometime).

 ### running the game